cvc5/ethos/user_manual.md

 In the above example, the `declare-consts` command specifies that numerals (`1`, `2`, `3`, and so on) are constants of type `Int`.
 The signature can now refer to arbitrary numerals in definitions, e.g. `7` in the definition of `P`.

 > Internally, the command above only impacts the type rule assigned to numerals that are parsed.
-Furthermore, the ALF checker internally distinguishes whether a term is a numeral value, independently of its type, for the purposes of computational operators (see #computation).
+Furthermore, the ALF checker internally distinguishes whether a term is a numeral value, independently of its type, for the purposes of computational operators (see [link](#computation)).

 > For specifying literals whose type rule varies based on the content of the constant, the ALF language uses a distinguished variable `alf.self` which can be used in `declare-consts` definitions.
 For an example, see the type rule for SMT-LIB bit-vector constants, described later in [].